Md-SalmanHossen/TodoBackendProject/Explanation_All_Files/AuthVerifyMiddleware.md

 The provided middleware handles JSON Web Token (JWT) verification and user authentication for an Express application.
-Here's a detailed explanation of each part of the code:

 ### Code Explanation: